 4) Includes compensation to 8 (8) members of the Group Executive Committee for the full year, including compensation during the termination period for 1 (0) member of the Group Executive Committee.
 2 (0) members of the Group Executive Committee for nine months and 1 (0) members of the Group Executive Committee for three months.

 Variable remunerationThe variable compensation for the CEO is in all limited to 105 percent of the annual base salary and for the other members of the Group Executive Committee (GEC) domiciled outside the U.S.A. to a maximum of 80 percent of the annual base salary.
-For the member of the GEC employed in the U.S.A., the maximum outcome is 315 percent of the annual base salary.
 For short term incentive, no bonus will be paid out if the profitability (EBIT) for the Group is negative.
 Long term incentive is a rolling three year plan based on total shareholder return and return on capital employed.

 The program for variable compensation for the CEO and the other members of GEC is divided into a short term incentive and a long term incentive.
 There is no share-related compensation.